-It takes a special kind of athlete to not just win the game, but who views the sport and the entire industry as brimming with career-altering opportunities.
-Winning athletes come and go, and some simply fade over time.
-It’s the rare few who aspire to something greater, take charge of their dreams, and leap great distances from the playing field to the small screen or beyond.
+It takes a special kind of athlete not just to win the game but to view the sport and the entire industry as brimming with career-altering opportunities.
+Winning athletes come and go, and some fade over time.
+The rare few aspire to something greater, take charge of their dreams, and leap far from the playing field to the small screen or beyond.
 Of these, fewer yet can claim their fame to both worlds while enjoying the immortalization that follows in the recurring skits found on Saturday Night Live.
-Coach Mike Ditka accomplished this feat and he did it with a cigar in hand the whole way through.
+Coach Mike Ditka accomplished this feat with a cigar in hand the whole way through.

 Mike Ditka on the Field

-As a Pro-Bowl, hall of fame tight end, Mike Ditka is a throwback to the days when football was what famed coach Vince Lombardi called “a collision sport.”
+As a Pro Bowl, hall of fame tight end, Mike Ditka is a throwback to the days when football was what famed coach Vince Lombardi called “a collision sport.”
 He set a receiving record for tight ends that lasted nearly twenty years.
-The grit and attitude he displayed on the field provided a natural transition to the sidelines as a coach, eventually winning the Super Bowl with the 1986 Chicago Bears.
-He evaluated players the way he evaluated cigars; he knew if they were a fit right out of the gate.
+His grit and attitude on the field provided a natural transition to the sidelines as a coach, eventually winning the Super Bowl with the 1986 Chicago Bears.
+He evaluated players the way he did cigars; he knew if they were a fit right out of the gate.

 Excellence in a job well done is everything.
 And that’s precisely what Coach Mike Ditka demanded of his team.
-He understood that winning went beyond the individual and depended, instead, on the effort of all 53 players working together.
-Work ethic more than mattered, it was a top priority.
-Excellence was more just getting out there on the field and playing a good game.
+He understood that winning went beyond the individual and depended on the effort of all 53 players working together.
+Work ethic more than mattered; it was a top priority.
+Excellence was getting out on the field and playing a good game.
 It meant putting your best foot forward.
-It was also about hitting the other guy hard, faster, and far more often than they hit you.
-This same work ethic is what Ditka’s father instilled in him as a child growing up in Pennsylvania mining country.
-In fact, his father summed it up succinctly.
+It was also about striking the other guy faster and far more often than they hit you.
+This same work ethic is what Ditka’s father instilled in him as a child growing up in Pennsylvania’s mining country.
+His father summed it up succinctly.
 “You get out of life what you put into it,” he said.
 In other words, your effort and discipline are the keys to your success.

 Mike Ditka’s Leap to NFL and Cigars